 Do you want to know what DOES encourage curiosity, engagement, and exploration?
 Experiences.
 Unless you’re independently wealthy you’re probably going to have to make some tough decisions about how to spend your money, and in my opinion, an experience beats a textbook any day of the year.

 Now, hear me out.
 My family decided to study Medieval Europe last year and we are enjoying it so much (and working so slowly) that we decided to make it a two year pursuit.
 Why?
-So we can use our hands and visit experts.
+So we can use our hands to make projects and use our time to visit experts.
 Sure, we could follow along with the curriculum three times a week, we could read the books and mark the map and make pieces for our timeline (and we certainly do those things!) and be done in 9 months but if we do that we miss out on a lot.
 We would miss out on the making of the jester sticks, we’d miss out on the local Medieval Faires, we’d miss out on making costumes with our friends & the epic trivia card games.

 I’m not saying curriculum is bad, it is a very useful tool with a time & a place.
 When you set your homeschooling budget look for experiences first (especially if the experience offers a student day, much cheaper!) and curriculum second.
 I promise that 10 years from now you won’t regret your decision to do more and buy fewer textbooks.

-3. You don’t have to know everything.
+3. You don’t have to know everything

 “But what about algebra?”
 I hear that a lot, heck I’ve asked that a lot.
 Here’s something that a lot of people don’t know: you don’t have to be an expert in all subjects to give your child a really great education at home.
 The goal of homeschooling isn’t to give the child all of the information they will ever need to succeed as an adult, rather, the goal is to give them the tools they need so they know how to teach themselves.